pragtical/pragtical.github.io/docs/user-guide/plugins.md

 ### PPM

-[ppm] is more akin to distro package managers such as `apt` and `dnf`. ppm is currently shipped on pragtical official releases and a GUI for installing plugins is shipped as part of the editor, also it is accessible from the command line interface by invoking `pragtical pm`.
+[ppm] is more akin to distro package managers such as `apt` and `dnf`.

+ppm is part of the official Pragtical distribution.
+A GUI for installing plugins is available from the main toolbar and via the various `Plugin Manager` commands in the command palette.
+It is also accessible from the command line interface by invoking `pragtical pm`.

 <video autoplay muted loop style={{width: '100%'}} controls>